 Your installations question our perception of space and our environment, whilst occasionally making us lift our heads.
 Was this your intention?

 Balloons are surprisingly captivating no matter how many or few are used.
 When you put them in a particular space they congregate like the fingers on a hand, pointing our attention towards something usually unnoticed.
-I find this completely refreshes our outlook on our environment, because balloons provide a new element to our spaces by altering the way we see things.
+Actually I find this completely refreshes our outlook on our environment.
+Actually balloons provide a new element to our spaces by altering the way we see things.
 The viewer no longer merely “views” but actually sees.

 How do you decide which location to use for your installations?

-I associate an enormous importance between my subject and my location, they are one, so it is fundamental I choose the right place when creating my installations.
+In fact I associate an enormous importance between my subject and my location.
+Besides, they are one, so it is fundamental I choose the right place when creating my installations.
 Where I assemble my balloons is integral to the piece as a whole.
-It is the installation that opens and maintains a dialogue and relationship with the space.
+It is the installation that opens and also maintains a dialogue and relationship with the space.

 It is the installation that opens and maintains a dialogue and relationship with the space.